Jesus is Our Leader

 - Youth and Family Ministry

 The Council and the Boards have committees to help them do their work.
-The Council has some “standing committees.”
-This means they always have members on them standing ready to help.
-Some of the standing committees are:
+The Council has support committees.
+Some of the support committees are:

 You can tell what they do by their names.
 The Council appoints other committees from time to time to work on special projects: